 It is possible to disable the TWI drivers in the device, and enable a four-wire digital interface for connecting to an external TWI bus driver.
 This can be used for applications where the device operates from a different V{CC} voltage than used by the TWI bus.

-PORTC and PORTE each has one TWI.
-Notation of these peripherals are TWIC and TWIE.
+PORTC has one TWI.
+Notation of this peripheral is TWIC.

 23. SPI - Serial Peripheral Interface